seaty6/MyAKHScripts/README.md

 Using Sharpkey/keytweak, I changed my right context key to the right control key.
 The reason why I'm using AHK and the mappings that I'm using is because I use external keyboards fairly frequently, and can't have confusing mappings.
 This script is launched with Admin rights on every workstation logon and unlock with Task Scheduler.
 You can use [this Task Scheduler Guide](http://forum.notebookreview.com/threads/the-throttlestop-guide.531329/#post-6865107) to start as Administrator so the remappings work in elevated applications as well.

+I used [DefKey](https://defkey.com/) to minimize conflicting shortcuts with applications I use, and I suggest you do the same as well.